Ian Wright (rower): Coaching career

 A teacher, Wright was involved in rowing coaching school and age-group at national level.
 He coached several Maadi Cup winning squads at both St Paul's Collegiate School and Hamilton Boys' High School.
 He is described as "intense" and speaks his mind, which does not sit well with some people.
 He is held in high regard by those who have been coached by him.

 From 2005 to 2009, Wright was head coach at the Melbourne University Boat Club.
 Wright worked for Rowing New Zealand as coach for the men's eight, and was head coach at the Waikato Regional Performance Centre with training at Lake Karapiro.
 In late 2014, Wright was appointed head national coach of Switzerland.
 He led the lightweight men's four to become the 2015 world champions.
 A year later, the same boat won Olympic gold at the Rio Olympics.
 In September 2016, he was appointed head rowing coach for Australia's men.
 Within a year of Wright starting in Australia, the Australian men's four—consisting of Joshua Hicks, Spencer Turrin, Jack Hargreaves and Alexander Hill—won gold at the 2017 World Rowing Championships in Sarasota, Florida.
 Until 2017, Australia had not won a World Championship in the Men's Coxless Four since 1991 in Vienna, Austria.

 In July 2018, Wright coached the Australian Men's Eight to a win in the Grand Challenge Cup at Henley Royal Regatta.
 Beating the Romanian National Eight in the Final, Australia would also go on to claim the course record in a time of 5:53 while being in the arguably less-favoured Buckinghamshire lane.
 This same year at the 2018 World Rowing Championships in Plovdiv, Bulgaria the Australian Men's Four won another gold medal giving them back to back World Champion titles.

+In 2021, Wright returned to the Swiss national rowing team and at the 2024 Paris Olympics, Wright led the men's pair crew of Roman Röösli and Andrin Gulich to a bronze medal.

+In 2025, Wright was announced as the head coach of China's national rowing team, leading their men's four to a gold in the 2026 World Cup II regatta.